Updated post in 2020 from 23 things to do in Tbilisi

 Walkthrough the greenery at Botanical Garden

 Wandering through nature at Botanical Garden Tbilisi is a great way to get away from the crowds yet still be in the center of the capital.
 The garden features a variety of roses, lilacs, conifers, along with the Japanese garden, bamboos, beautiful waterfall, fountains, and bridges.
 The garden is lovely in spring when flowers start to bloom.

 Peek into the Writer’s House

-Constructed by a German architect Carl Zaar, the palace is a good example of Art Nouveau architecture and flawlessly combines local and European styles.
-The terrace has ceramic tiles of Villeroy & Boch Company specifically custom-made for Sarajishvili.
+Constructed by a German architect Carl Zaar, the palace is an excellent example of Art Nouveau architecture and flawlessly combines local and European styles.
+The terrace has ceramic tiles of Villeroy & Boch Company, specifically custom-made for Sarajishvili.

 Have a look at a Hogwarts-like building